Time-Frequency Correlation of Repeating Fast Radio Bursts: Correlated Aftershocks Tend to Exhibit Downward Frequency Drifts: Data

 Figure \ref{fig:nu_peak_dist} illustrates the distribution of peak frequency data used in this study.
 The $\nup$ distribution appears bimodal, as noted in previous studies.
-This pattern might result from a combination of intrinsic properties and potential observational biases, though their origins and statistical significance of this bimodality remain unclear\citep{jahns2023frb,Zhou2022,zhang2023frbs,Lyu2024}.
+This pattern might result from a combination of intrinsic properties and potential observational biases, though their origins and statistical significance of this bimodality remain unclear \citep{jahns2023frb,Zhou2022,zhang2023frbs,Lyu2024}.
 Since this study focuses on other aspects, a detailed investigation of these observational effects is beyond its scope.
 Nevertheless, given that the observations were conducted with limited frequency coverage, it is important to interpret the ``peak'' frequency carefully, as the true value may lie outside the observed band \citep{Lyu2024}.
-To mitigate such biases, we exclude the events falling within 30 MHz of the band edges \citep[e.g.][]{jahns2023frb,zhang2023frbs}.
-This event cut reduces the sample size by $9$--$40$\%.
-The selection of $\nup$ data affects their distribution.
-However, the two-dimensional correlation between the time separation between burst pairs, $\dt$, and the difference in their spectral peak frequencies, $\dnup$ (see \S \ref{ss:method}) is not influenced by this and can still be detected by comparing the original dataset to a shuffled version, where the $\nup$ values are randomly reordered to eliminate any intrinsic correlations.
-As a result, it has minimal impact on our analysis.
+To mitigate such biases, we exclude the events falling within 30 MHz of the band edges \citep[e.g.,][]{jahns2023frb,zhang2023frbs}.
+This event cut reduces the sample size by $9$\% (Z23), $11$\% (J23g), $13$\% (J23), $26$\% (Z22), and $39$\% (X22), depending on the dataset (see $N_{\rm event}/N_{\rm event}^{\rm all}$ in Table \ref{table:FRB}).
+The choice of frequency cutoffs can influence the selection function of $\nup$ in the entire sample.
+However, our analysis rather focuses on the ``differences" in $\nup$ between burst pairs ($\dnup$; see \S \ref{ss:method}), which are less sensitive to these selection effects.
+Consequently, the two-dimensional correlation between the time separation of burst pairs ($\dt$) and $\dnup$ remains largely unaffected.

 Finally, the redshifts of these FRB sources ($z<0.2$) are small enough that cosmological effects are negligible, so no corrections for cosmological time dilation have been made to the time and frequency measurements.